N3b3x/OpenBallBot-RL/docs/tutorials/README.md

 # 📚 Reinforcement Learning Tutorials: Complete Guide

-*A comprehensive, world-class tutorial series on Reinforcement Learning for Robotics*
+*A comprehensive tutorial series on Reinforcement Learning for Robotics*

 ---